ORM is a relatively new concept. It’s based on enhancing trust and credibility.

 Organizations are starting to understand that online reputation management cannot be executed in isolation and needs to be a part of their overall brand strategy in addition to traditional PR and SEO.

-This is why smart businesses are hiring online reputation management companies today to secure and protect their reputation not just for the short term, but for the years to come.
+This is why smart businesses are hiring online reputation management companies today to secure and protect their reputations, not just for the short term but for years to come.